Welcome from the Program Director

 - Dedicated program coordinator and administrative assistant

-Our residents rotate through 2 hospitals, Ascension Borgess Medical Center and Bronson Methodist Hospital.
-Ascension Borgess Medical Center is a 422 tertiary care hospital with a level 1 trauma center, over 70,000 ER visits yearly, and an inpatient psychiatry unit.
-Bronson Methodist Hospital is a 410 tertiary care hospital with a level 1 trauma center, over 99,000 ER visits yearly, and an inpatient Children’s Hospital with 35,000 children treated annually.
-Bronson Children’s Hospital includes a general pediatric service, PICU, and a level 3 NICU and nursery.
+Our residents rotate through two teaching health systems, Ascension Borgess and Bronson Healthcare.
+Ascension Borgess Hospital is a 422-bed tertiary care facility with a Level 2 trauma center, over 60,000 ER visits yearly, and an inpatient psychiatry unit.
+Bronson Methodist Hospital is a 410-bed tertiary care hospital with a Level 1 trauma center, over 99,000 ER visits yearly, and an inpatient Children’s Hospital with 35,000 children treated annually.
+Bronson Children’s Hospital includes a general pediatric service, PICU, and a Level 3 NICU and nursery.

 - What is the patient population like?

-- Can residents be part of hospital committee?
+- Can residents be part of hospital committees or develop leadership skills?

-Yes, residents and fellows have opportunities to participate as full members of important system-wide committees such as: Safety, Resident/Fellow Quality and Safety Council, Clinical Excellence, GME and many more.
+Yes, residents and fellows have opportunities to participate as full members of important system-wide committees such as: Safety, Resident/Fellow Quality and Safety Council, Clinical Excellence, Graduate Medical Education (GME) and many more.

 - Are residents supported by appropriate ancillary staff?

 Yes!
 Ancillary support staff are critical to the infrastructure of both hospitals and the WMed Health clinics.
 In both hospitals we have EKG technicians, respiratory therapists, phlebotomy, ultrasound/echo technicians, EEG technicians, blood gas and patient escort teams, music therapy as well as therapy dogs!